{hautgauche}

 • Gutman Porit became a dayan in 1646.
 His wife Dina died in 1649 in Prague.

-Contributions to the Palestine customer from newer Jewish sources.
+Contributions to the Study of Palestine from More Recent Jewish Sources.

 I and II.